UK Tech Jobs on the Increase!

-It found that while the tech sector saw a decline in jobs advertised during lockdown, in line with other sectors, it has since rebounded.
-And while it has not yet reached pre-pandemic norms, with 90,297 jobs advertised in the week beginning 9 August compared to an average of 150,000 in the first three months of the year, it has grown to be the second highest sector for job vacancies after healthcare.
+It found that while the tech sector saw a decline in jobs advertised during the lockdown, in line with other sectors, it has since rebounded.
+And while it has not yet reached pre-pandemic norms, with 90,297 jobs advertised in the week beginning 9 August compared to an average of 150,000 in the first three months of the year, it has grown to be the second-highest sector for job vacancies after healthcare.

 Tech jobs have also climbed 40% in the last two years, with the sector currently employing 2.93 million people.